Dr. Beth Firestein Offers All Types Of Counseling Services

 - Health Concerns

-My approach to working with couples and families involves understanding the background and personality of each individual and the history of the relationship and the family.
+My approach to family and couples therapy involves understanding the background and personality of each individual and the history of the relationship and the family.
 I offer a balanced, non-blaming perspective on the problems confronting the couple and share my analysis of the problems and potential solutions.
 I assist the couple in finding their own solutions through offering feedback, ideas, and a safe environment to deal with conflicts that they have been unable to resolve on their own.
 The goals of the counseling are higher relationship satisfaction, the resolution of previously unresolved problems, and cultivating a healthy, loving and nurturing environment for the couple and their family.